Optimal Estimation of Temperature in Finite-sized System: Estimation of temperature in repeated sampling

 and

 in the large $M$ limit.
-As $M\to \infty$, the Gaussian-type temperature fluctuation and the \text{Cram\'{e}r-Rao bound} are recovered due to CLT.
+As $M\to \infty$, the Gaussian-type temperature fluctuation and the \text{Cram\'{e}r-Rao bound} are recovered due to the CLT.
 In Table \ref{tab1}, we also list the relevant quantities in the estimation of temperature for the single sampling and repeated sampling.

-In FIG.\ref{PT1015}, we show the probability distributions of the estimators $\hat{T}_{G,M}$ and $\hat{T}_{B,M}=(\partial \ln [\sigma_{M}(E)\epsilon]/\partial E)^{-1}$ in finite-sized system for different $M$.
+In figure \ref{PT1015}, we show the probability distributions of the estimators $\hat{T}_{G,M}$ and $\hat{T}_{B,M}=(\partial \ln [\sigma_{M}(E)\epsilon]/\partial E)^{-1}$ in finite-sized system for different $M$.
 For small $M$, they both follow a non-Gaussian distribution.
-The non-Gaussian probability distribution of $\hat{T}_{G,M}$ exactly corresponds to the steady state described in Ref.~\cite{fei2024temperature}, which is a quasi-equilibrium state \cite{mishin2015thermodynamic,einstein1910theorie,landau2013statistical}.
+The non-Gaussian probability distribution of $\hat{T}_{G,M}$ exactly corresponds to the quasi-equilibrium state in Ref.~\cite{fei2024temperature} (also see \cite{mishin2015thermodynamic,einstein1910theorie,landau2013statistical}), which can be regarded as a realization of superstatistics \cite{refree2.1,refree2.2,refree2.21} in finite-sized systems.
 As $M$ increases, a Gaussian distribution naturally emerges.
 Meanwhile, regardless of the value of $M$, the optimal estimation of temperature is always unbiased ( $\left\langle \hat{T}_{G,M}\right\rangle =1$, while $\left\langle \hat{T}_{B,M}\right\rangle \neq 1$).
-Moreover, for $M=10$, the three estimators $\hat{T}_{G,1}, \hat{T}_{G,5}, \hat{T}_{G,10}$ are all unbiased.
-And the variance of $\hat{T}_{G,10}$ are minimum (its distribution is narrowest).
+And for $M=10$, the variance of $\hat{T}_{G,10}$ are minimum among the set of $\lbrace \hat{T}_{G,1}, \hat{T}_{G,5}, \hat{T}_{G,10}\rbrace $.
 Hence, our work provides a foundation for further experimental studies on the non-Gaussian distribution of temperature and the thermodynamic relation between entropy and temperature in finite-sized systems.